WNSC isn't just about the winter sports - we want people to enjoy our fabulous trails year round! Check out our:

-As always, we are open to your feedback on other ways in which the WNSC trails could be utilized in the summer months
+We are open to your feedback on other ways in which the WNSC trails could be utilized in the Summer months.
+Share your ideas with us...what activities can we bring to the Club.
+Click on the short membership survey below.

 Who Am I sharing the trails with?